-5.4 You must provide true, current and complete information in your dealings with us (including when setting up an account or providing information during our verification process), and must promptly update that information so that it remains true, current and complete.
+5.4 You must provide true, current and complete information in your dealings with us (including when setting up an account or providing information during our verification and booking process), and must promptly update that information so that it remains true, current and complete.

 5.5 You agree that any information posted on Skillet must not, in any way, be potentially or actually harmful to us or any other person.
 Harm includes, but is not limited to, economic loss that may be suffered by us.

 5.6 You must maintain full responsibility of your unique User ID, and:

 a. not permit any other person to use your User ID, including not disclosing or providing it to any other person; and

 b. immediately notify us if you become aware of any disclosure or unauthorised use of your User ID, by sending an email to firstname.lastname@example.org Unauthorised use includes but is not limited to the use of your username and/or password to gain access to your Skillet account by persons other than you.